 Enjoy your garden all year-round with a bespoke cabin or summerhouse from Dunbar Garden Centre.
-Upgrade your potting shed, create a summerhouse in which to socialise, or have a cabin designed with guests in mind.
-We’ve asked our designer and expert, Cal Gowdy, to answer his most frequently asked questions when being tasked with designing a new cabin, summerhouse or shed.
+Upgrade your potting shed, create a summerhouse in which to socialise or have a cabin designed with guests in mind.
+We’ve asked our expert staff to answer the most frequently asked questions when being tasked with designing a new cabin, summerhouse or shed.

 Our bespoke outdoor buildings won’t need any planning permission as long you can tick off a few important things: